oracle/graal/truffle/docs/README.md

 SimpleLanguage is a relatively small language implementation, well documented and designed to demonstrate most of the Truffle features.
 You could also try to get inspired by looking at code of one of existing open source Truffle language [implementations and experiments](./Languages.md).

+Reading The Graal/Truffle [publications](../../docs/Publications.md) gives a very detailed view into how many of the aspects of Truffle work.
+However, as with any other software project, the source code is the ground truth.

-### More advanced topics
+### Advanced topics

-Implementing a language using Truffle offers that language a way to interoperate with other Truffle Languages.
+Implementing a language using Truffle offers a way to interoperate with other Truffle Languages.
 To learn more about verifying that your language is a valid polyglot citizen, read more about using the [Polyglot TCK](./TCK.md).
 Somewhat related topics worth exploring are [Truffle Libraries](./TruffleLibraries.md), as well as using them to implementing language [interoperability](./InteropMigration.md).
 Truffle languages can also be embedded in Java host applications using the [Polyglot API](https://www.graalvm.org/docs/reference-manual/embed/).